Automatic feeders are a

 day but not from one bowl.
 Encouraging the cats to “hunt” or forage

-by finding small dishes with one tablespoon of dry food
+for their food by finding small dishes with one tablespoon of dry food

 distributed throughout the house avoids competition and allows them to use